KimGakuba/PL-SQL-Group-work-/README.md

 ---

-✔ Step 2 — I created the package specification:
+✔ Step 2 — we created the package specification:

 This defines: